PasiSalenius/LightMQTT/README.md

 Contributions are totally welcome, feel free to use LightMQTT as you see fit.

-LightMQTT was created for a journey planner app that I'm developing for iOS and watchOS, called [Transporter](https://freshbits.fi/apps/transporter/).
+LightMQTT was created for the [Transporter](https://freshbits.fi/apps/transporter/) public transit journey planner app that I'm developing for iOS and watchOS.

 Installation
 ----